 It is possible to make this gravy without onions and garlic.
-To do that, blend the spinach and coriander with ginger, garlic, and chillies (fennel seeds, too, if you are using them).
+To do that, blend the spinach and coriander with ginger, garlic, and chillies (fennel seeds, too, if you use them).
 Then saute the whole dry spices in oil/butter, adding tomato puree afterwards.
 Cook until we eliminate the rawness.
-Then add the blended ingredients and the remaining spices and paneer in the end.
+Then add the blended ingredients and the remaining spices and paneer.

 If you want to add cream, then add the ingredient at last.

 You can make it without using spinach.
 However, the texture and colour of the gravy will be drastically different.
 Also, the thickness of the gravy will be affected.